jasmine-dragons/engaged/README.md

 Agent Coordination: AI student agents needed to understand each other's context and avoid talking over one another.
 Synchronization and maintaining conversational order proved to be a complex challenge.
 We used a mixture probabilistic activations for each agent, a cooldown period specific to each agent, and locks to ensure a clean virtual classroom experience.

 Analytics APIs: We wanted to utilize a dedicated API in order to give users analytics on their sessions, but had a hard time finding options that were either sufficiently documented or free to use for this task.
 As such, we decided to utilize OpenAI's capabilities in order to analyze our transcripts.

+Audio Formats: Both the [Web MediaRecorder API](https://developer.mozilla.org/en-US/docs/Web/API/MediaStream_Recording_API) and the audio-generation services have limited information on how it streams "chunks" of audio.
+For example, one API returned base64-encoded data that consistently started with the same few octets, but looking them up as magic numbers turned up dry.
+We ultimately discovered that these chunks had to be concatenated into one single audio file—only the first chunk had the necessary header data needed to make the file playable.
+However, this was not feasible for generating instant responses and transcripts in response to the user's microphone audio.
+Our initial solution for this case was to accumulate chunks, but this led to large contexts for the AI models.
+Our breakthrough came when we used a [deprecated method](https://developer.mozilla.org/en-US/docs/Web/API/BaseAudioContext/createScriptProcessor) from the Web Audio API to collect raw audio samples, and manually formatted each chunk as a WAV file so that each chunk could be enjoyed in isolation.

 ## Accomplishments that we're proud of

 There are many things we are proud of:

-1) Developing Multi-Agent AI Personalities – We successfully implemented multiple AI-powered student personas that react uniquely to teacher input, creating a diverse and realistic classroom dynamic.
+1. Developing Multi-Agent AI Personalities – We successfully implemented multiple AI-powered student personas that react uniquely to teacher input, creating a diverse and realistic classroom dynamic.
-2) Achieving Real-Time, Low-Latency AI Conversations – By leveraging Groq for rapid inference and optimizing our WebSocket connections, we were able to ensure smooth and natural interactions between teachers and AI students.
+2. Achieving Real-Time, Low-Latency AI Conversations – By leveraging Groq for rapid inference and optimizing our WebSocket connections, we were able to ensure smooth and natural interactions between teachers and AI students.
-3) Building an AI-Driven Performance Analytics Dashboard – We implemented a system that provides teachers with personalized feedback, including engagement scores, response effectiveness, and classroom management insights.
+3. Building an AI-Driven Performance Analytics Dashboard – We implemented a system that provides teachers with personalized feedback, including engagement scores, response effectiveness, and classroom management insights.
-4) Creating a Structured Data Storage System – By designing a scalable MongoDB database, we ensured that teachers can access their past sessions, review feedback, and track their progress over time.
+4. Creating a Structured Data Storage System – By designing a scalable MongoDB database, we ensured that teachers can access their past sessions, review feedback, and track their progress over time.
-5) Creating an interactive UI/UX thats super aesthetically pleasing!
+5. Creating an interactive UI/UX thats super aesthetically pleasing!

 ## What we learned

 We learned many things:

-1) We learned that achieving real-time, natural AI interaction is challenging, especially when handling multiple AI agents in parallel.
+1. We learned that achieving real-time, natural AI interaction is challenging, especially when handling multiple AI agents in parallel.
 Implementing Groq for low-latency processing and refining our round-robin approach helped us create smoother conversations.
-2) Striking the right balance between accurate student simulations and efficient AI processing was crucial.
+2. Striking the right balance between accurate student simulations and efficient AI processing was crucial.
 Overloading the system with complex, simultaneous AI interactions led to chaotic responses, which we mitigated through probabilistic agent activations.
-3) Integrating Whisper AI for speech recognition and ElevenLabs for AI-generated speech gave us firsthand experience in handling continuous audio streams with minimal delay.
+3. Integrating Whisper AI for speech recognition and ElevenLabs for AI-generated speech gave us firsthand experience in handling continuous audio streams with minimal delay.
 We had to refine our approach to ensure clarity and prevent misinterpretations.
-4) Since each training session generates a large amount of structured and unstructured data, we learned best practices for storing, retrieving, and analyzing this data efficiently using MongoDB.
+4. Since each training session generates a large amount of structured and unstructured data, we learned best practices for storing, retrieving, and analyzing this data efficiently using MongoDB.
-5) While AI can provide powerful insights, we realized that clear, intuitive dashboards and actionable feedback are essential for users to gain value from the system.
+5. While AI can provide powerful insights, we realized that clear, intuitive dashboards and actionable feedback are essential for users to gain value from the system.
 Simplifying the UI/UX to present feedback in a digestible format was a major learning experience.

 ## What's next for _engagED_

 There are many aspects of _engagED_ that we could improve:

-1) Using a real-world dataset of teacher-student interactions to fine-tune the LLM model would be beneficial to getting more realistic practice for teachers.
+1. Using a real-world dataset of teacher-student interactions to fine-tune the LLM model would be beneficial to getting more realistic practice for teachers.
-2) Leveraging video analytics to understand expressions and hand-movements of the teacher would be useful for giving them more insightful feedback.
+2. Leveraging video analytics to understand expressions and hand-movements of the teacher would be useful for giving them more insightful feedback.
-3) Implementing visual-language models to understand content that is shared via "screenshare" could help provide useful context for the LLM when it is generating feedback.
+3. Implementing visual-language models to understand content that is shared via "screenshare" could help provide useful context for the LLM when it is generating feedback.
-4) Creating a feature for teachers to customize the student persona.
+4. Creating a feature for teachers to customize the student persona.
-5) Having more agents in the meeting & figuring out how to better implement student-student interactions as well to best simulate the classroom enviorment.
+5. Having more agents in the meeting & figuring out how to better implement student-student interactions as well to best simulate the classroom enviorment.

 ---

 ### Setup